dnSpy/dnSpy/README.txt

 are distributed under the GPLv3 license.
 See the file COPYING.
 Copyright (C) 2014-2015 de4dot@gmail.com

+dnSpy is open source software.
+You have the right to get all the source code that were used to compile this binary.

 ILSpy is the open-source .NET assembly browser and decompiler.
 Website: http://www.ilspy.net/